jobquery-enhance/jobquery-client/README.md

 1. Install Protractor globally using `npm install -g proctractor`.
 1. Update the webdrivers using `webdriver-manager update`.
 1. Start the selenium server: `webdriver-manager start`.
-1. Edit the file named `test/E2E/privateInfo.js` with usernames, passwords, etc. The setup at this time is:
+1. Create a file named `test/E2E/privateInfo.js` with usernames, passwords, etc. The setup at this time is:

+        exports.admin = ['someemail@email.com', 'password'];

+        exports.user = ['someemail@email.com', 'password'];

-1. Navigate to `test/E2E/conf.js` in the terminal and enter `protractor conf.js` to run tests.
+1. Navigate to `test/E2E/conf.js` in another terminal window and enter `protractor conf.js` to run tests.